 The strategy used to verify and ensure that the application meets its business requirements is outlined in the UAT test plan.
-It records entry and exist criteria for UAT, test scenarios, test case approaches and timelines of testing.
+It records entry and exit criteria for UAT, test scenarios, test case approaches, and timelines of testing.

 Step 3) Identify Test Scenarios and Test Cases:

-The test scenarios have to be identified keeping in mind the high level business process and create test cases with clear test steps.
+The test scenarios have to be identified keeping in mind the high-level business process and creating test cases with clear test steps.
 These test cases should properly cover most of the UAT scenarios if not entirely.